Stephen-Hilton/familyhilton.com/projects/10x-Migration-Debacle.md

 ### Situation:
 - New customer – $1B/yr manufacturing company
 - Just complted competitive POC of Hadoop + DBMS (load 10M rows < 1sec)
-- Led migration project as PM + SE
+- Led migration project as PM + SE -- new systems, biz, CTO
-- Knew systems, CTO, biz use-cases – I could PT techlead / PT PM
-- I did NOT do migration project scoping
+- I did not do migration project scoping
-- As project got going, discovered scoped on parent object, not child - 10x difference!
+- As project got going, migration Eng. raised concern about project scope
+  - scoped on Plan object, not child "Graph" - 10x difference!

+### Tactics:
 - Project was time-sensitive (4mo), with dependencies

-### Tactics:
-- Part 1:  Consistent data model allowed for bespoke automation
-- Ab Initio + Informatica – AB was weird, needed custom help
-- Part 2: Get permission to “Flood the Zone” with consultants
+- Needed to pull together our plan rapidly

 ### Actions:
 - Morning after discovery, call with head of consulting to “borrow” all benched PS
   - He and I built a plan to automate with experts, disseminate work where we could not
-  - Pulled experts: 2 AB, 1 Infra, 1 PM (I needed to be FT Techlead)
+  - Pulled experts: 2 AB, 1 Infra, 1 PM (freeing me as Techlead)
 - By afternoon, call with Sales LT to co-present with Consulting + SE, got approval (RedHIP)
   - Root-cause could wait (imperative, not time sensitive)
 - By evening, plan was in motion, internal docs, customer preso